jeromeetienne/learningthreejs.com-backup/source/data/2012-04-08-video-conference-on-top-of-webgl/notesscreencast.md

 ## demo time
 * so now "show dont tell"
 * lets try it
-* im gonna call "xavier bourry" from spacegoo, another personn interested in WebRTC and WebGL
+* im gonna call "thomas basseto" a cool guys from paris
+* As you can see he likes firefox, cool because mozilla announced significant progress on WebRTC Just last week.

 ## Conclusion
 * so it works rathe well.